vedaldi/practical-cnn-reg/doc/instructions.md

 z = vl_nnrelu(y) ;
 ```

-There is only one `bias` term because there is only one filter in the bank (note that, as for the reset of the data, `bias` is a single precision quantity).
+There is only one `bias` term because there is only one filter in the bank (note that, as for the rest of the data, `bias` is a single precision quantity).
 The bias is applied after convolution, effectively subtracting 0.2 from the filter responses.
 Hence, now a response is not suppressed by the subsequent ReLU operator only if it is at least 0.2 after convolution.

 > **Task:** Run this code and visualize images `x`, `y`, and `z`.